 Understanding Neuroma Formation

 A neuroma is a disorganized growth of nerve cells at the site of a nerve injury.
 A neuroma occurs after a nerve is partially or completely disrupted by an injury — either due to a cut, a crush, or an excessive stretch.
 During limb amputation, the nerves are cut and one end is removed with the limb, preventing the nerve from repairing itself.

 Prior treatments for neuromas and phantom limb pain have involved both surgery and medications, such as neuromodulators like gabapentin.
 Standard surgical intervention usually involves excision and burying of the nerve containing the neuroma.
 However, the nerve that is buried can possibly form another neuroma.
 Phantom limb pain is even harder to prevent or treat.

-TMR surgery involves the transfer of nerves that once controlled the amputated limb to reinnervate (restore function to) remaining muscles.
+Targeted Muscle Reinnervation (TMR) surgery involves the transfer of nerves that once controlled the amputated limb to reinnervate (restore function to) remaining muscles.
 Following surgery, nerves grow back into the new muscles, decreasing and potentially preventing misdirected nerve growth, which can contribute to pain within the residual limb.
 TMR has the potential to treat pain from neuromas while enabling amputee patients to return to their activities of daily living and improve prosthetic use and tolerance.

 Targeted Muscle Reinnervation (TMR) surgery requires a graft of nerves from one area of the body to reinstate healthy (and less painful) nerve function inside the limb remains, partial limb, stump, or other connective tissue.
 This inpatient procedure is safe and recommended for individuals with chronic or consistent nerve pain.